adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 ### Rikki Solomon

 ### Pranay Somayajula

 Hindus for Human Rights

 ### Christopher Sudol

 Christopher is a 2023 J.D.
 Candidate and Haub Scholar in the Elisabeth Haub School of Law at Pace University

 ### Andrea Smith

 A. Lynn Smith is a historical anthropologist whose research explores settler colonialism, collective and public memory, and place-loss.
 Memory Wars: Settlers and Natives Remember Washington’s Sullivan Expedition of 1779 (2023) critically examines the public memory of the Sullivan Expedition against the Haudenosaunee, and contrasts settler accounts with the depiction found at Haudenosaunee cultural centers.
 Previous books include Colonial Memory and Postcolonial Europe: Maltese Settlers in Algeria and France (2006), on settler memory of Algeria; Europe’s Invisible Migrants (2005); and Rebuilding Shattered Worlds: Creating Community by Voicing the Past (2016).
 She is currently working on a book on the public memory of the Walking Purchase "treaty" in eastern Pennsylvania.

+### Scott Manning Stevens

+**Scott Manning Stevens** is a citizen of the Akwesasne Mohawk Nation and earned his PhD in English from Harvard University.
+Dr. Stevens was the former Director of the D'Arcy McNickle Center for American Indian and Indigenous Studies at the Newberry Library in Chicago.
+He is currently the Director of the Native American Indigenous Studies Program at Syracuse University.
+There he also teaches courses in the departments of English and Art History.
+During the academic year 2021-2022, he was a fellow at the Harvard Radcliffe Institute for Advanced Study.
+Stevens is the co-author of two books on Native American history and visual culture, *Home Front: Daily Life in the Civil War North* (U Chicago 2013) and *Art of the American West *(Yale UP, 2014).
+Dr. Stevens is also a co-editor and contributor to the 2015 collection of essays *Why You Can't Teach United States History without American Indians*.
+His recent book chapters and articles include: "From 'Iroquois Cruelty' to the Mohawk Warrior Society: Stereotyping and the Strategic Uses of a Reputation for Violence," *Violence and Indigenous Communities: Confronting the Past, Engaging the Present*, (Northwestern UP, 2021) and"On Native American Erasure in the Classroom," *Teaching Race in Perilous Times*, (SUNY Press, 2021).
+Stevens also serves or has served on advisory committees at the National Museum of the American Indian, the Smithsonian American Art Museum, and the New York Historical Society.
+In the past he has held fellowships from the Mellon Foundation, the Ford Foundation, and the National Endowment of the Humanities.

 ### Franklyn Telles

 Northern Arizona University, Ph.D.
 Candidate in Earth Sciences and Environmental Sustainability.

 Experienced instructor with a demonstrated history of working in the higher education industry.
 Skilled in Arcgis Products, Lecturing, Instructional Design, Environmental Awareness, Culturally-Relevant Sustaining Education, and languages: Russian and Spanish.
 A strong education professional graduated from the University of California, Los Angeles, California State University, Northridge, and the Richard Gilder Graduate School (American Museum of Natural History).